alexbrahos/Webmaster_Hackathon/README.md

 # Summary
-:trophy: Alpha Arcade was a winning entry in IUPUI's 2023 Full-Stack Webmasters Hackathon.
+:trophy: Winning entry in IUPUI's 2023 Full-Stack Webmasters Hackathon.

 Below is the documentation for the hackathon, which includes the database structure, framework, and security measures.